flippingbits/titan/README.md

 Usage
 ======

-First, you've to install the gem:
+First, you've to install the gem

     gem install titan

+and require it

+    require "titan"

 Creating a new daemon thread using Titan is pretty easy: